 What is anticipatory action?

-Anticipatory action enables humanitarian organizations to get ahead of a shock and mitigate its impact.
+Anticipatory action enables humanitarian organizations to get ahead of a shock and mitigate its impact on vulnerable people.
 Predictive analytics can help anticipate humanitarian needs arising from different shocks.
 This opens a window of opportunity allowing humanitarians to reduce the overall impact of shocks by acting before needs materialise.
 Emerging evidence shows that anticipatory action is a more dignified, rapid, and (cost-) effective humanitarian response.

 The role of the Centre